Drač County: Establishment

 The first governor of Drač County was Ivan Ivanić, a Serbian diplomat.
 His wife Delfa, one of the founders of the Circle of Serbian Sisters, chaired the city hospital.
 The first mayor of Durrës was Petar Đurašković, a member of a family from this city, while members of the city council were Hristos Spiro, Imam Husein Efendi and Filip Serić.
 When the army of Kingdom of Serbia occupied Albania in 1912, Dragutin Anastasijević was engaged as a translator for the Greek language and, after a while, he was appointed as governor of Drač County instead of Ivan Ivanić.

 Serbia's most important goal of the Balkan Wars was access to the open sea.

-Persecution of Locals
+Persecution of locals

 During occupation, the Serbian army killed and brutalized numerous Albanian civilians.
 Reported by impartial observers were instances of mass murder of Muslim and even Christian civilians.
 Many of the victims were woman, children, and the elderly.
 Beatings of Albanian civilians and looting were also commonplace.

 Locals were also subjected to forced mass conversions to Orthodox Christianity.
 Catholic Albanians would regularly be imprisoned without trial.
-There were also multiple instances of razing and plundering of civilian areas.
 Other atrocities took place outside of Drač, including areas in Kosovo and Macedonia, which saw greater violence.